MustardLee/mover/readme.md

 Note:
-1. You might need to get Accessibility to the app
+1. You might need to get Accessibility & Input Monitoring to the app
   * Open System Preferences.
 Go to Security & Privacy.
   * Click on the Privacy tab.
   * In the left pane, scroll down and select Accessibility.
 You might need to click the lock icon at the bottom left and enter your password to make changes.
+Same practive for Input Monitoring.
   * Choose the Mover App.
   * Restart the app and rerun